grafana/tempo/docs/sources/tempo/getting-started/tempo-in-grafana.md

 Grafana provides a built-in service graph view available in Grafana Cloud and Grafana 9.1.
 The service graph view visualizes the span metrics (traces data for rates, error rates, and durations (RED)) and service graphs.
-Once the requirements are set up, this pre-configured dashboard is immediately available in **Explore > Service Graphs**.
+Once the requirements are set up, this pre-configured view is immediately available in **Explore > Service Graphs**.

 For more information, refer to the [service graph view]({{< relref "../metrics-generator/service-graph-view/" >}}).